pivotal/docs-tap/application-accelerator/best-practices/fragments.hbs.md

 Some considerations:

 - To flexibly reuse Fragments in different combinations each fragment must cover a small, cohesive function.
-In other words, fragments must follow these two Unix principles:
+In other words, fragments must follow these two UNIX< principles:

   - Small is beautiful.
   - Each Fragment does one thing well.